 Radiation therapy is a treatment for cancer and may be used alone or with other treatment methods.
 Radiation treatment directs invisible high energy, such as X-rays and electron beams, at cancer cells to kill them or limit their ability to grow.

-Scripps offers three categories of radiation therapy for cancer treatment: external beam, internal beam radiation (sometimes referred to as brachytherapy or radioactive seed) and systemic radiation.
+Scripps MD Anderson offers three categories of radiation therapy for cancer treatment: external beam radiation, internal radiation (sometimes referred to as brachytherapy or radioactive seed) and systemic radiation.
 Within those categories are different types of radiation therapy for specific treatment goals.

 We get many questions about radiation therapy because of our proven expertise in this treatment method in San Diego County.
 Start with our frequently asked questions about radiation therapy, and never hesitate to contact your physician or care team any time you have questions or need more information.

 Receiving any form of cancer treatment can feel intimidating and difficult for many patients as well as their loved ones.
-To help ease concerns and receive maximum benefit from treatment, Scripps offers insights into what to expect from radiation therapy, including how to prepare, how procedures are performed and what happens after treatment.
-Scripps physicians also welcome any additional questions you may have.
+To help ease concerns and receive maximum benefit from treatment, Scripps MD Anderson offers insights offers insights into what to expect from radiation therapy, including how to prepare, how procedures are performed and what happens after treatment.
+Our physicians also welcome any additional questions you may have.